 Since the POWs had no place to hide, they watched and enjoyed the show.
 They believed that the pilots knew they were Americans but had no way of knowing if this was true.
 But what is known is that not one bomb was dropped on them even though they could be seen from the planes.

-The evening of December 16th, the Japanese brought 50-kilo bags of rice for the POWs.
+On the evening of December 16th, the Japanese brought 50-kilo bags of rice for the POWs.
 About half of the rice had fallen out of the bags because of the holes.
 Each POW was given three spoons of raw rice, and a quarter of a spoon of salt.

 At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 At about 4:00 PM, a Taiwanese guard told the POWs, in broken English, “No go Cabanatuan.
 Go Manila; maybe Bilibid.”
 The guard knew as little as the POWs.